D3lt4lph4/jpeg_deep/README.md

 # Neural Networks using compressed JPEG images.

-This repository provides code to train and used neural network on compressed JPEG images. **No pre-trained weights are/will be made available.**
+This repository provides code to train and used neural network on compressed JPEG images. **No pre-trained weights are/will be made available.** The article for this repository is available [here](https://arxiv.org/abs/2006.05732).

 This implementation relies on the module [jpeg2dct](https://github.com/uber-research/jpeg2dct) from uber research team.
 The SSD used in this repository was taken from [this repository](https://github.com/pierluigiferrari/ssd_keras) and then modified.